ucsf-ckm/moodle-block_massaction/README.txt

 RELEASE NOTE
+[2017092700]
+- Remove the javascript-enabled check and configuration page completely

 [2017092600]
 - Re-implement the deletion confirmation page that displays after the user responds in the affirmative to the javascript confirmation dialog box